SSH to your Drupal Forge development environment

 ssh -4NR localhost:2200:localhost:22 account@example.com

-This will forward port 22 from your Drupal Forge development environment to port 2200 on your server (because port 22 on your server is bound to its own SSH server).
-The server will only accept SSH connections from localhost.
-If you need your server to accept SSH connections from anywhere, change the command to
+This will forward port 22 from your Drupal Forge development environment to port 2200 on example.com (because port 22 on example.com is bound to its own SSH server). example.com will only accept SSH connections from itself.
+If you need example.com to accept SSH connections from your own computer, replace the first localhost with your computer’s domain name or IP address.
+If you need example.com to accept SSH connections from anywhere, omit the first localhost.

 ssh -4NR 2200:localhost:22 account@example.com

-SSH servers can be configured not to accept forwarded ports, so this will not work with every server.
+SSH servers can be configured not to accept forwarded ports, so reverse tunneling will not work with every server.